cooolgamer/Custom-Homemenu-3DS/README.md

 * Download the "For luma Redshift" archive and uncompress it
 * Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
 Enjoy!
 # How to uninstall ?
-(Cia method)
+## Cia method
-* Launch godmode9
+* Launch godmode9,
-* Again, press HOME, go to scripts and select "Mod_HomeMenu"
+* Again, press HOME, go to scripts and select "Mod_HomeMenu",
 * Instead of select "install", select "restore" and follow instructions.
 * Done!
 It's now uninstalled and you can boot on original Firmware!
-# How to uninstall ?
-(Luma redshift method)
+## Luma redshift method
-* Simply remove the folder you copied in luma/titles (the one with the 00040030(numbers corresponding to your region).
+* Simply remove the folder you copied in luma/titles (the one with the 00040030(numbers corresponding to your region)).
+* Or disable game pathing on luma config.
 # Need help?
 Or just want to see my other projects?
 Join my discord server for help/report bugs or chat! https://discord.gg/hKgeSYqcsC
 # Known issues
-* Close button on homemenu settings press what is behind it (Z order problem, don't know how to fix)
+* Close button on homemenu settings press what is behind it (Z order problem, don't know how to fix).